-Michael Shantz, Hamilton (NY) College
+Michael Schantz, Hamilton (NY) College

 Perhaps the best men's basketball player to ever play at Hamilton, Schantz finished his career with over 2,000 points and 1,000 rebounds.
 In his final season at the school, he averaged 25.9 points and 12.6 rebounds per game.
 He was the school's Male Athlete of the Year for three consecutive seasons.
-An economics major with a 3.0 GPA, Shantz was a volunteer a the National Basketball Coaches Association Dream to Read program and was also a speaker at New Hartford Middle School's Health Day.
+An economics major with a 3.0 GPA, Schantz was a volunteer a the National Basketball Coaches Association Dream to Read program and was also a speaker at New Hartford Middle School's Health Day.

 2000 Jostens Trophy Winners

-Alia Fischer, Washington (MO)
+Alia Fischer, Washington (MO) University

 Fischer, a senior and native of Rochester, MN, was named the WBCA National Player of the Year as both a sophomore and junior and is in contention for the award again this season.
 She currently averages 16.6 points per game for the Bears, as well as 6.7 rebounds.
 She is shooting 57.8 percent from the field this season and for her career has the same mark from the floor.
 For the third time in her career, Fischer was named the University Athletic Association (UAA) Player of the Year and holds the Washington University records for most points (1,908), rebounds (899), and blocked shots (210) in a career.
 During her sophomore season, Fischer averaged a career-best 20.9 points per game as well as a personal-high 9.6 rebounds each time out.